 There’s no need to send them to neighbors or friends at school, work, or church whom you’re going to see between now and January 1.
 They’ll all know your good wishes because you can tell them in person when you stop to say hello in the halls or over the back fence.

 Also, Christmas cards don’t require you to acknowledge receipt, and a card isn’t required in return.
-Still, it is nice to mention the card the next time you’re in contact with the sender.
+Still, our good Christmas card manners mean we’ll mention the card the next time we’re in contact with the sender.
 “Your card was lovely, Jan.
 Thanks for sending it!”

 When deciding whom to cut, keep in mind these tips: